conan-io/docs/reference/config_files/credentials.rst

     using the

 The priority of credentials origins is as follows:
 - If the ``credentials.json`` file exist, it has higher priority, if an entry for the remote exists, it will be used.
-If it doesn'take work, it will be an error.
+If it doesn't work, it will be an error.
 - If an entry in the ``credentials.json`` for that remote does not exist, it will look for defined environment variables
 - If environment variables don't exist, it will request interactively the credentials.
 If ``core:non_interactive=True``, it will error.